Mortgage Types

 Interest-only

 An interest-only mortgage means that you only make interest payments to your lender every month.
 However, nothing will be paid towards reducing the loan.
 You will therefore need to repay this in full at the end of your mortgage term.
-This will require you to make a separate investment or combination of investments to generate the capital required.
-Bear in mind that the value of investments can go up and you may not get back the original amount invested.
+This may require you to make a separate investment or combination of investments to generate the capital required.

 But if you fail to generate enough to repay your mortgage by the end of the mortgage term, you may be forced to sell your property.
 Some lenders will in fact accept sale of the actual mortgaged property as a credible repayment vehicle.
 But obviously you will need to be willing to part with your home at the end of the term.